-- 1. For the investigation of the road-safety-related traffic offences listed in Article 2(1), Member States shall grant other Member States' national contact points access to the following national vehicle registration data, with the power to conduct automated searches thereon: - (a) data relating to vehicles; - (b) data relating to owners, holders, or end users of the vehicles where available.
+- 1. For the investigation of the road-safety-related traffic offences listed in Article 2(1), Member States shall grant other Member States' national contact points access to the following national vehicle registration data, with the power to conduct automated searches thereon: - (a) data relating to vehicles; - (b) data relating to owners holders-and, where available, owners and end users of the vehicles-where available.